 Pre-fabricated fence panels or garden arches are relatively easy to assemble and install, and they can be painted or stained to match the exterior décor of your home.
-The only maintenance required for these features is usually a new coat of stain or pain every few years.
+The only maintenance required for these features is usually a new coat of stain or paint every few years.

-A single birdbath, water fountain, of a stone statue can work wonders in your garden.
+A single birdbath, water fountain, of stone statue can work wonders in your garden.
 However, be careful, as it’s easy to overdo it with garden art.
 Don’t make your yard look cluttered and take the focus off your home by installing too many pieces of outdoor art.